Function field of an algebraic variety: Geometry of the function field

 If V is a variety defined over a field K, then the function field K(V) is a finitely generated field extension of the ground field K; its transcendence degree is equal to the dimension of the variety.
-All extensions of K that are finitely-generated as fields over K arise in this way from some algebraic variety.
+All extensions of K that are finitely generated as fields over K arise in this way from some algebraic variety.
 These field extensions are also known as algebraic function fields over K.

 Properties of the variety V that depend only on the function field are studied in birational geometry.

 Examples

 The function field of a point over K is K.

 The function field of the affine line over K is isomorphic to the field K(t) of rational functions in one variable.
 This is also the function field of the projective line.

-Consider the affine plane curve defined by the equation $y^2 = x^5 + 1$.
+Consider the affine algebraic plane curve defined by the equation $y^2 = x^5 + 1$.
 Its function field is the field K(x,y), generated by elements x and y that are transcendental over K and satisfy the algebraic relation $y^2 = x^5 + 1$.